rishlol/rishlol/README.md

 - 👋 Hi, I’m Rishabh
-- 👀 I’m interested in Computer Science
+- 👀 I’m interested in being employed
-- 🌱 I’m currently learning ML Model Architectures
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on anything. hmu!
+- 💞️ I’m looking to work
 - 📫 How to reach me ...

 <!---